Sobhangh/IDP-Z3/docs/IDPLanguage.rst

     (optional) executable procedure in the context of the knowledge base

-The basic skeleton of an IDP source file for the Interactive Consultant is as follows:
+The basic skeleton of an IDP-Z3 program for the Interactive Consultant is as follows:

 .. code::